Edea 22/1 Jay

 Simon Etlinger is an Austrian inventor who has participated in Phase I, Phase II and Phase III of Boeing’s GoFly Prize contest.
 He completed the Phase I GoFly Prize competition with this aircraft.
 The inventor is looking for financial backers to bring his Urban Air Mobility VTOL aircraft to market for serial production.

-The Edea 22/1 Jay is a hybrid-electric vertical takeoff and landing (VTOL) concept aircraft is a small passenger vehicle with a very sleek and modern design able to takeoff and land in driveways or on landing pads.
+The Edea 22/1 Jay is a hybrid-electric vertical takeoff and landing (VTOL) concept small passenger aircraft with a very sleek and modern design, able to takeoff and land in driveways or on landing pads.

 His first sketches of this aircraft were made as early as December 2015.
 The aircraft, if ever manufactured, would take advantage of extremely efficient electric motors to turn the propellers for vertical and forward flight.
 A turbine engine would power a generator to make the electricity for all the electrical systems on the aircraft.

-Having fixed wheeled landing gear allows for easy ground handling and also be used for a rolling takeoff and landing, if the crew decided this was needed.
+The aircraft's fixed wheeled landing gear allows for easy ground handling and rolling takeoff and landing, if the crew decided this was needed.
 The main wings have no ailerons but the rear inverted U tail has both ailerons and elevators to help control the aircraft.

 This is a concept aircraft and no sub-scale or full scale prototypes were made to test the airworthiness of the aircraft.
 The Edea 22/1 Jay was entered into Phase I of the Boeing’s GoFly Prize contest.
 For Phase II, the Edea 22/2 Squid was entered.
 For Phase III of the contest, Etlinger entered the Edea 22/3 Kamino aircraft.
 All three Edea GoFly Prize contest entries have been completely different VTOL aircraft designs.

 - Aircraft type: Concept hybrid-electric VTOL or eVTOL when battery technology becomes better.